Naoki95957/RLHostBot/README.md

 but is not necessary if you plan on adding a limited number of maps.
 These files, including a chrome driver for version 89 is included in `scraper_stuff`

-map_info.json and your maps directory need to be in sync.
-If it doesn't find the map in the json, it will not pick it up.
+map_info.json and your maps directory should be in sync.
+Without them it'll just list path/file.
 Map files are assumed all `.udk` files